 We will always give you an idea of the overall feel of the route we have planned – and additionally any trails at centres or bike parks usually have a grading system.
-However, attempting to “grade” natural trails is simply not effective.
-For example, we know trails in Spain where bad storms can completely change the nature of long sections by moving rocks and creating completely new lines!
-In the Alps we have a ride which uses some incredibly rooty sections – these could change from “red” (difficult) in the dry to “double black diamond” (extreme) in the wet!
+However, attempting to “grade” natural trails is simply not effective – even the weather can change things dramatically!
+For example, a bad storm can affect trails such as Skyfall – and can completely change the nature of long sections by moving rocks and creating completely new lines!
+Similarly, we have one descent which uses some incredibly rooty sections – this could change from “red” (difficult) in the dry to “double black diamond” (extreme) in the wet!
 We’ll always work out what trails will suit you best during our first day riding with you– after all, you are paying for our expertise…

 Mid-ride we’ll make sure that you are well aware of any upcoming hazards or particularly tricky sections which you may need to be aware of – we won’t overdo the advice and spoil the flow of your ride, but there are definitely occasions where being forewarned of what is around the next corner helps you enjoy the day more!

 If you enjoy a technical challenge, rest assured, you will absolutely love our trails – we have created a selection of routes that can test even the most skilled riders at times.
 Some of our routes are more challenging than others – although none of our rides are technically “easy” throughout their entire length, some have fewer challenging sections and more “flow”.